F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Introduction

-This solution uses a parent template to launch several linked child templates (modules) to create an example BIG-IP autoscale solution.
+This solution uses a parent template to launch several linked child templates (modules) to create an example BIG-IP Autoscale solution.
 The linked templates are located in the [examples/modules](https://github.com/F5Networks/f5-aws-cloudformation-v2/tree/main/examples/modules) directory in this repository. **F5 recommends cloning this repository and modifying these templates to fit your use case.**

 ***Full Stack (autoscale.yaml)***<br>
-Use the *autoscale.yaml* parent template to deploy an example full stack autoscale solution, complete with network, bastion *(optional)*, dag/ingress, access, bigip(s), supporting functions, telemetry destination and application.
+Use the *autoscale.yaml* parent template to deploy an example full stack Autoscale solution, complete with network, bastion *(optional)*, dag/ingress, access, bigip(s), supporting functions, telemetry destination and application.

 ***Existing Network Stack (autoscale-existing-network.yaml)***<br>
-Use *autoscale-existing-network.yaml* parent template to deploy the autoscale solution into an existing infrastructure.
+Use *autoscale-existing-network.yaml* parent template to deploy the Autoscale solution into an existing infrastructure.
 This template expects VPC, subnets, and bastion host(s) have already been deployed.
 A demo application is also not part of this parent template as it intended use is for a production deployment.

 The modules below create the following cloud resources: